Skip Ribbon Commands

 In May 2013, Lewellen was sentenced to 18 years in prison.

 In December 2016, a jury found in favor of Lewellen.
 In 2017, the Seventh Circuit U.S. Court of Appeals reversed the jury verdict, found in favor of Ruiz-Cortez and remanded the case for a hearing on damages.
 However, U.S. District Judge Harry Leinenweber, ruling on a motion to reconsider by the city of Chicago, reinstated the jury verdict.
 Ruiz-Cortez's attorneys appealed and in July 2019, the Seventh Circuit ordered a new trial be held on the claims against Lewellen.
-The lawsuit was settled in 2020, with the the city of Chicago agreeing to pay $400,000.
+The cityh of Chicago agreed to settle the lawsuit in 2020 for $400,000.

 – Maurice Possley